Gary Valenciano: Early life and education

-Gary Valenciano was born in Santa Mesa district of City of Manila on August 6, 1964.
-He is the sixth of seven children of Vicente Calacas Valenciano, a Bicolano from Camalig, Albay and Grimilda Santiago y Olmo (1934–2019) from Arecibo, Puerto Rico.
+Edgardo Jose Santiago Valenciano was born in the Santa Mesa district of the City of Manila on August 6, 1964.
+He is the sixth of the seven children of Vicente Calacas Valenciano, a Bicolano from Camalig, Albay, and Grimilda Santiago y Olmo (1934–2019) from Arecibo, Puerto Rico.
 His parents met in New York City, married, and settled in Manila.
 His mother is a Puerto Rican of Italian descent who sang opera in Manila during the 1960s.
-Valenciano attended primary and secondary school in La Salle Green Hills.
+Valenciano attended primary and secondary school in La Salle Green Hills, and was a part of the Kundirana.